-As part of this historical complex you will find the Explorers’ House Ark, the Koala house and the Terrarium.
+Our historical ensemble of buildings comprises of the Explorers’ House Ark, the Koala house and the Aquarium (currently under renovation) with its adjacent Terrarium.